yl554/GDP_EconomicFreedomIndex/03-regression-analysis/regression-analysis.md

 cat\_inflation is included in all three equations, though for BIC and adj R^2, the level of low inflation is excluded.
-This is not surprising considering that the p-value of the cat\_inflationLow coefficient in the AIC model is 0.8030022, implying that this coefficient is probably very statistically insignificant.
+This is not surprising considering that the p-value of the cat\_inflationLow coefficient in the AIC model is 0.8030022, implying that this coefficient is very likely to be insignificant.

 While there is one level that could be very statistically insignificant, we will choose to include cat\_inflation in the final model for the